philipperemy/fxrt/README.md

 ## FXRT
- *Retrieve realtime FX prices from the Oanda broker*
+ *Retrieve realtime FX prices from the Oanda broker.*

  ### Installation